steinuil/steinuil.github.io/posts/dotnet-on-nix.md

 The `linkFarm` function, which is only documented in a [comment in the source](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/trivial-builders.nix#L303) (Nix has a recurring problem with documentation, yes) takes every derivation in its second arguments and links it as a subdirectory into a derivation named after the first, which is exactly what I needed for the `--source` directory in the restore step of the build.

-Before going back to the main file, a few protips about the packages, because these thing got me stuck for a while:
+Before going back to the main file, a few protips about the packages, because these things got me stuck for a while:

 - If you source the packages from your [lockfile](https://devblogs.microsoft.com/nuget/enable-repeatable-package-restores-using-a-lock-file/) you will have to set the `RuntimeIdentifiers` property in your `.[cf]sproj`, or else you'll be missing some platform-specific ones like `runtime.native.System.Security.Cryptography.OpenSsl`.
 - Make sure you don't download the same dependency twice, or you'll get an error in the `ln` phase of the `linkFarm` derivation saying "Permission denied".